Linked Open Data in Library Use Today

 Triple 2: El Quijote is a work of Spanish Literature

-Here, the object of the first triple (<https://www.wikidata.org/wiki/Q480>) is the subject of the second triple, linking information about the book to information about its subject matter.
+Here, the object of the first triple (<http://www.wikidata.org/entity/Q480>) is the subject of the second triple, linking information about the book to information about its subject matter.
 So an example catalogue record combining many triples then might look like:

 <http://example.org/catalogue/El_Quijote>